CartWebApp/bio-shield-website-ready-player-two/README.md

     repo = useParams('repo');
 ```

+### Errors

+In the case that an HTTP error is thrown (most likely 404 not found), you can add custom error pages using a `+error/index.html` route.
+When you use this, an `error` context will be added, which will be an object with properties `{ message: string; status: number }`.

+### Scripts

+If you have a `script.js` file in the same folder as a route, it will be inlined with your `index.html` without the need to `<script src` it.
+Additionally, the root `script.js` will be inlined into every route.

 ## Types

 To appease TypeScript, we generate ambient `d.ts` files on the fly for each route.
 This allows us to have typed `useContext` and `useParams`.
 You can use these type declarations via a [triple-slash directive](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html):